LiveViewTech/lvt-public-api/examples/webhooks/README.md

 }
 ```

-> [!NOTE]
-> This is the simplest version of the request.
+_Note_: This is the simplest version of the request.
 It is intended to help develop the validation.
 Additional testing will be described below.

 ### Validation